Tegowalik/LEGO-Switch-Controller/README.md

 - **Probabilities** TODO
 - **Motor Auto Calibration** TODO (also add code)
 - **Critical Distances** TODO
+- **Rising/ Falling Edge** TODO

 ## MINDSTORMS (Robot Inventor 51515, SPIKE Prime 45678)
 The [PyBricks](https://pybricks.com/) code for these hubs works similar to the ones using the Powered Up Hubs.
 You just need to use the special code basis: [MINDSTORMS_51515.py](MINDSTORMS_51515.py).
 (I haven't tested it for the SPIKE Prime, but according to the PyBricks documentation, the code should work as well).

+> Currently, these hubs are only supported by the PyBricks beta, so make sure to use the right app: [https://beta.pybricks.com/](https://beta.pybricks.com/).

-Using this code basis, all [Powered Up Configuration Examples](#Powered_Up_Configuration_Part) can also be used for the MINDSTORMS Hubs.
+Using the MINDSTORMS code basis, all [Powered Up Configuration Examples](#Powered_Up_Configuration_Part) can also be used for the MINDSTORMS Hubs.
 But because of the additional available ports, even more (complex) configurations become possible:

 <table>